 3. What happens if my birth is long?
 I am with you for as long as you need me.
 But this is also why we focus heavily, during the prenatal meetings, on what birth can look like in each stage & techniques to use in those early stages, so hopefully clients can rest, relax, & enjoy their last moments together before baby arrives.
 I provide phone/text support until I join you physically, to help ensure I arrive at a time that works best for all.
 Despite all the planning, birth is still very unpredictable, so if I am with a family for a long time & I am tired, I will make arrangements to have a backup join the family either for a short amount of time for me to rest or indefinitely.
 I have also left to rest for a short of time when things change, like a mom decides to rest & is in a good place where the family feels comfortable enough for me to step away.
 Having a long birth and/or me needing to use a backup so I can rest does not add any cost on for my clients.

 4. How do you handle payment?
-My payment plan is 50% due upon the signing of the contract & the last 50% due at 37 weeks.
-Your spot is secured once I receive the first deposit, after I receive it I will send my online resources & dates for our first prenatal meeting.
-I must have full payment by 37 weeks or it could affect my ability to attend your birth.
+My payment plan is 50% due upon the signing of the contract & the last 50% due at 35 weeks.
+Your spot is secured once I receive the first deposit, after I receive it I will send a link to my resources & dates for our first prenatal meeting.
+I must have full payment by 35 weeks or it could affect my ability to attend your birth.